Fukushima’s Nihonmatsu Domain | An Unknown Section of Tohoku

 Historically, Nihonmatsu was a significant castle stronghold with a legacy stretching back centuries.
-During the Edo period (1603–1868), it served as the seat of the Nihonmatsu Domain under the rule of the Niwa clan, and its strategic position along the Oshu Kaido made it an important hub for travelers and merchants moving between Edo (now Tokyo) and northern Japan.
-Though the original Nihonmatsu Castle (also known as Kasumigajo Castle) was largely destroyed in war, the ruins now stand as a beautifully preserved park that offers a peek into the city’s feudal past.
+During the Edo period (1603–1868), it served as the seat of the Nihonmatsu Domain under the rule of the Niwa clan, and its strategic position along the Oshu Kaido made it an important hub for travelers and merchants moving between what’s now Tokyo and northern Japan.
+Though the original Nihonmatsu Castle was largely destroyed in war, the ruins now stand as a beautifully preserved park that offers a peek into the city’s feudal past.

 In addition to its long history, Nihonmatsu also offers a number of other interesting attractions around town.
 From the beautiful nature found on the slopes of Mt.
 Adatara to relaxing hot springs and famous sake breweries, the city presents a true smorgasbord of allures for visitors to explore.
 Of all the off-the-beaten-path destinations I’ve been to recently, my trip to Nihonmatsu was one of the most memorable for just how flexible the city can be.
 No matter what you’re drawn to, there is truly something for everyone in Nihonmatsu.